 It would be another two decades and thousands of pages before Kinder’s finest work, the book on which he has hung his legacy, Honeymooners: A Cautionary Tale, was published by his third publisher in three books, Farrar, Straus & Giroux.

 As you likely know, Honeymooners is the story of the friendship between Chuck Kinder (who encores as Jimbo Stark) and Raymond Carver.
 When these two got together they’d slop up a cow’s belly full of whiskey and beer.
 Their long friendship had its obscene pratfalls and vicious connivances.
 Booze will do that.
 But they were still friends and still on the Lit Roller Coaster together.
 Yippy-eye!

 Individually, I got on swell with any of Shelnutt’s broncs, one-on-one.
 I recall a breakfast I spent with one of the most vile, Dan, who came to workshop like a drunk entering a bar intent on fighting, like it was sport.
-The pancake house that rainy Sunday morning was so packed (what else was open?) we wound up seated together across a two-person table.
+The pancake house that rainy morning was so packed (what else was open Sunday in Pissburgh?) we wound up seated together across a two-person table.
 There was nowhere else to sit.
 The back of my chair was flush against the storefront window.

 I got the conversation started quickly.
 “Whadda think of the Tigers this year?”

 Dan leaned forward on his elbows.
 “I think Parrish is going to hit forty home runs, drive in a-hundred, and carry Detroit to second place in the East.”